 While the lobby is impressive, the auditorium itself is nothing but splendor, with all the walls and the ceiling containing intricate carvings of both people, wild beasts and impressionistic patterns, at times calling to mind the walls of Mesoamerican temple ruins.
 At times, the lights are dim, but the effect is marvelous, seeming to make the entire room shimmer with gold.
 The Oakland East Bay Symphony calls this treasure-palace home, playing musical ambrosia such as Tchaikovsky's the Nutcracker, Gershwin's Porgy and Bess and even Schubert's Symphony No. 9.
 Several famous guests have performed at the Paramount in the past, including Maya Angelou, Isaac Hayes, George Carlin, Bill Cosby, Elvis Costello, Wilco and Jerry Seinfeld.
 If you don't want to miss guests like these, booking a Paramount Theater parking spot before the show is a great idea, and ParkWhiz is a great (and inexpensive) way to do so.

-ParkWhiz makes it easy to find Paramount Theatre Oakland parking; select the performance that you need Paramount Oakland parking for, select what time you want to park at Paramount Theater on the event date, print out your Paramount Theater Oakland CA parking pass (or use your mobile pass) and enjoy Oakland's Paramount Theatre!
+ParkWhiz makes it easy to find Paramount Theatre Oakland parking; select the performance that you need Paramount Oakland parking for, select what time you want to park at Paramount Theater on the event date, and enjoy Oakland's Paramount Theatre!

 Photo by: Carol M. Highsmith [Public domain], via Wikimedia Commons